fsafe/Capstone/README.md

 This project implementation is based on the following paper:

-Youbao Tang, Ke Yan*, Yuxing Tang*, Jiamin Liu*, Jing Xiao, Ronald M. Summers, "ULDor: A Universal Lesion Detector for CT Scans with Pseudo Masks and Hard Negative Example Mining," ISBI, 2019 [(arXiv)](https://arxiv.org/abs/1901.06359)
+Youbao Tang, Ke Yan*, Yuxing Tang*, Jiamin Liu*, Jing Xiao, Ronald M. Summers, "ULDor: A Universal Lesion Detector for CT Scans with Pseudo Masks and Hard Negative Example Mining," ISBI, 2019<sup>*</sup> [(arXiv)](https://arxiv.org/abs/1901.06359)
+Some of the major difference between this project and the above paper are:
+1. The paper employs a "Hard Negative Example Mining" method which is not currently implemented in this project
+2. For the MaskR-CNN backbone this implementation uses a Feature Pyramid Network(FPN) with a ResNet-50 for the bottom-up pathway whereas the paper employs a ResNet-101 for the backbone of the MaskR-CNN.

 In addition the data preprocessing steps were adapted from: https://github.com/rsummers11/CADLab/tree/master/lesion_detector_3DCE